Confidence Sets for Causal Orderings: Introduction

 The confidence set $\hat \Theta(\mathbf{Y}, \alpha)$ provides a set of orderings that are not excluded by the data.
 Different elements of $\hat \Theta(\mathbf{Y}, \alpha)$ suggest different causal orderings which may, but do not have to, lead to different causal conclusions; we elaborate on this point in Section~\ref{subsec:ci_for_causal_effects}.
 The set $\hat \Theta(\mathbf{Y}, \alpha)$ being large cautions the analyst against overconfidence in a specific estimated ordering.
 In contrast, if $\hat \Theta(\mathbf{Y}, \alpha)$ is small, few causal orderings are compatible with the data under the considered model class.
 This latter aspect is crucial because $\hat \Theta(\mathbf{Y}, \alpha)$ may also be empty, indicating that the model class does not capture the data-generating process.

 Furthermore, $\hat \Theta(\vecY, \alpha)$ can be post-processed to form other useful objects.
-Most notably, similar to the problem studied by \cite{strieder2021confidence}, we may form confidence intervals for causal effects that also incorporate model uncertainty.
-In addition, $\hat \Theta(\vecY, \alpha)$ yields a sub/superset of the true ancestral relationships with some user-defined probability.
+Most importantly, similar to the problem studied by \cite{strieder2023equal, strieder2024dual}, we may form confidence intervals for causal effects that also incorporate model uncertainty.
+In addition, $\hat \Theta(\vecY, \alpha)$ produces a sub/superset of the true ancestral relationships with some user-defined probability.

 Our framework takes a straightforward approach based on goodness-of-fit tests.
 However, realizing this idea presents significant challenges, and we construct our procedure with careful attention to both statistical and computational aspects.
-Specifically, our methodology is built using computationally attractive tests for regression models with asymptotic validity under $p=o(n)$, where $p$ is the number of variables and $n$ is the sample size.
-Computationally, we devise the statistical decisions so that we can use a branch-and-bound type procedure to handle problems at a moderate but challenging scale.
-Despite prioritizing computational tractability, the procedure is asymptotically valid when allowing $p$ to grow with $n$, and we establish the asymptotic validity of the confidence set when $p^4 = o(n)$.
+Specifically, our methodology is built using computationally attractive tests for regression models with asymptotic validity \updatedText{in the linear setting when $p\log^{11/2}(n)/n \rightarrow 0$}, where $p$ is the number of variables and $n$ is the sample size. \updatedText{These tests are then applied across all $p$ variables.
+Computationally, we do this by devising} the statistical decisions so that we can use a branch-and-bound type procedure to handle problems at a moderate but challenging scale.
+Despite prioritizing computational tractability, the procedure is asymptotically valid when allowing $p$ to grow with $n$, and we establish the asymptotic validity of the confidence set when \updatedText{$p^2\log^{11/2}(n)/n \rightarrow 0$}.